surajit003/DjangoERP/README.md

         tests - where the tests go.
 However, the tests are further broken down by domain/ , repo/, logic/ , handlers/

 - All the Django apps will follow the above structure.
 This design has been chosen also to separate Infrastructure concerns coupling the code.

+- Since, I am designing the architecture with complete freedom, I am going with Pydantic for data validation, serialization and de-serialization instead of the inbuilt DRF serializers.

+        - Inspiration was taken from this thread - https://news.ycombinator.com/item?id=24161828

 ## Backend
 1. Django Rest Framework